CameronLonsdale/torch/README.md

   -h, --help     Show this message and exit.

 Commands:
-  caesar        Decrypt or crack a caesar cipher substitution  Decrypt or crack a simple substitution cipher vigenere      Decrypt or crack a vigenere cipher
+  shift         Decrypt or crack a shift cipher substitution  Decrypt or crack a simple substitution cipher vigenere      Decrypt or crack a vigenere cipher
 ```